-- Acceptance and selection of major advisor. - Registration as a graduate student (including NRES 594). - Guidance Committee selected during the first semester of study. - Plan of Study and Research Proposal prepared and approved by Guidance Committee.

-- Approved Plan of Study and Research Proposal submitted to Student Services Center by the end of the spring semester after completing NRES 594.

-- Completion of program course requirements.

-- Enrollment in NRES 500 and presentation of seminar.

-- Add name to degree list.

-- Preparation of thesis/project.

-- Title page check at the thesis office.

-- Final comprehensive exam and defense of thesis/project.

-- Departmental format review.

-- Submission of thesis/project to NRES Student Services Center.

-- Submission of theses to the Graduate College.

-- NRES Exit Survey

-- Return all office and lab keys to the area secretary.

-- Graduation.
+- Acceptance and selection of major advisor. - Registration as a graduate student (including NRES 594). - Selection of Guidance Committee during the first semester of study. - Preparation of Study and Literature Review with submission to Advisor for approval to fulfill class requirement in NRES 594. - Approved Plan of Study submitted to Student Services Center by reading day of the second semester enrolled. - Approved Research Proposal submitted to Student Services Center by reading day of the third semester enrolled. - Completion of program course requirements. - Addition of name to pending degree list. - Submission of thesis/project to Examination Committee. - Schedule final examination and (Plan A only) advertise thesis seminar. - Title page check at the thesis office (Plan A only). - Thesis seminar (Plan A only), followed by comprehensive exam and defense of thesis/project. - Departmental format review by the Graduate Coordinator. - Submission of thesis/project to NRES Student Services Center for department head approval. - Submission of thesis to the Graduate College. - Completion of NRES Exit Survey. - Return of all office and lab keys to the area secretary. - Graduation.